 In the mid-1990s, specifically after the 1993 Oslo Accords, the methods and trends in children’s literature shifted.
 As a result, writers took new and diverse forms of inspiration from Palestinian folk heritage for use in children’s literature, differing from writer to writer.
 At this point, the approach to Palestinian folk heritage evidenced far more awareness than in the past.
-This led to diverse forms of expression and uses of heritage elements in Palestinian children’s literature, as well as in the suggestive meanings of these elements to convey new and modern content.
+This led to diverse forms of expression and uses of heritage elements in Palestinian children’s literature, as well as in the suggestive meanings of these elements to convey the new and modern content.
 Palestinian folk heritage thus became a source of creativity for many Palestinian children’s writers.

-With these changes. authors of children’s literature increasingly acquired artistic awareness of the Palestinian folk heritage that had evolved over the generations, followed by an aspiration to revive this heritage.
+With these changes authors of children’s literature increasingly acquired artistic awareness of the Palestinian folk heritage that had evolved over the generations, followed by an aspiration to revive this heritage.
 Gradually, drawing on folk heritage for inspirations for children’s literary texts became an important part of creating the text structure and imbuing it with artistry.

 While the literature about Arabic children’s literature in general is diverse and abundant, little attention has been devoted specifically to Palestinian children’s literature, including both local and diaspora children’s literature, the latter from the West Bank and the Gaza Strip.
 Furthermore, it appears that not even one study has been dedicated to examining intertextuality in Palestinian children’s literature, specifically since 1967.
 This book seeks to fill some of these gaps and provide a unique perspective that answers the recurring questions about the nature of the relationship between children’s literature and folk heritage.
 It will also explore the importance of folk heritage texts that intertwine and merge into the new texts and delve into the theoretical levels of intertextuality in children's literature, in light of the unique relationship between children’s literature and folk heritage.
-This analysis will reveal the different techniques employed for incorporating folk heritage into modern texts, from the simplest to the most complex, transforming the heritage text, with all its components, i into a text for children, crafted by the author in a new way.
+This analysis will reveal the different techniques employed for incorporating folk heritage into modern texts, from the simplest to the most complex, transforming the heritage text, with all its components, into a text for children, crafted by the author in a new way.

 This analysis draws on a number of important lines of study.
 Prominent among them is the important science of narratives, as found in the work of Vladimir Prop on fairy tales as well as the research of Roland Barthes and Gérard Genette.
 To accomplish the goal of using textual analysis, I focused on the literary system in children’s literature and on theories of intertextuality in children’s literature.
-In this comprehensive study, I also relied on foreign references framing the textual structure theoretically and practically according to a modernist critical outlook, including Peter Hunt’s book International Companion Encyclopedia of Children's Literature (1996), Christine Wilkie-Stibbs’s article “Intertextuality and the Child Reader,” and Emer O’Sullivan’s book, Comparative Children’s Literature (2005).
-On the issue of the importance of using folklore in children’s literature, I relied heavily on further foreign research—Jack Zips’ two books, Creative Storytelling Building Community Changing Lives (1995) and Sticks and Stones: The Troublesome Success of Children's Literature from Slovenly Peter to Harry Potter (2001).
+In this comprehensive study, I also relied on foreign references framing the textual structure theoretically and practically according to a modernist critical outlook, including Peter Hunt’s book International Companion Encyclopedia of Children’s Literature (1996), Christine Wilkie-Stibbs’ article “Intertextuality and the Child Reader,” and Emer O’Sullivan’s book, Comparative Children’s Literature (2005).
+On the issue of the importance of using folklore in children’s literature, I relied heavily on further foreign research—Jack Zips’ two books, Creative Storytelling Building Community Changing Lives (1995) and Sticks and Stones: The Troublesome Success of Children’s Literature from Slovenly Peter to Harry Potter (2001).